The Green New Deal Spurred These Republicans to Start a 'Conservation Caucus'

 Benji Backer, president of the American Conservation Coalition (ACC), a conservative group focused on the environment that is working with the caucus, suggested that conservation works as a starting pointing for a larger environmental discussion among conservatives.
 “Conservation is the easiest way to engage on these issues,” says Backer.
 “It’s part of our name.”

 Still, the battle to engage Republicans remains steep.
 Many in the party, including President Donald Trump and many members of his Administration, continue to deny the science of man-made global warming, and the Administration last month launched a panel to try to undermine the science.
+That effort follows a slew of other efforts to roll back environmental rules.

 No matter what Trump says, the initiative shows how much the political winds have shifted on environmental issues in recent years.
 Both Graham and Gardner are up for reelection next year, and Gardner in particular is likely to face a competitive race in a state that is increasingly trending blue.
 Nearly three-quarters of adults in Colorado and two-thirds in South Carolina think climate change is happening, according to a recent survey from the Yale Program on Climate Change communication.
 Both states, like the rest of the country, are vulnerable to impacts linked to climate change, including coastal flooding in South Carolina, and drought and wildfires in Colorado.